cha0s/sylvite/README.md

 ## TODO ✍️

 It will be possible in the future to specify the order in which hooks execute.

-It probably makes sense to stub hook registrations the same way as implementations so that `.call` on a non-existent hook won't throw.
-Currently, that will throw.

 ## Q/A 💬